bigbangcore/BigBang/README.md

 Whitepaper: [BigBang Whitepaper(EN)](https://www.bigbangcore.com/whitepaper/BigBang_Technical_WhitePaper_EN.pdf)

-## License

-BigBangCoreWallet is released under the terms of the MIT license.
-See COPYING for more information or see <https://opensource.org/licenses/MIT>.

 ## Repo Guidelines

 * Developers work in their own forks, then submit pull requests when they think their feature or bug fix is ready.